ARMmbed/mbed-os/docs/design-documents/hal/0001-i2c-overhaul.md

 - **Remove** the `i2c_active` function from the API.

-  The async callback is now always invoked on async operation termination (unless canceled).
-This status can be tracked from driver layer without any HAL request.
+  The async callback is now always invoked on async operation termination (unless canceled), this status can be tracked from driver layer without any HAL request.

 ### The new API